DuncanCam-Stein/Experiments-in-ML/README.md

 Seccond, the same insights are attempted to be drawn however data from each text is NOT recorded.
 Instead a probability value is updated with each iteration

 The rational: A need to develop 'smart' software using ML without needing to send private data to a cloud server.
-Instead instance based learning may be employed as a way to have offline ML on any device. without a need for storing large amounts of private data
+Instead instance based learning may be employed as a way to have offline ML on any device. without a need for storing large amounts of private data.

+* Open SmartSilentJupyter.ipynb to view the rendered code.

+or

 1. Run Texts.py
 2. Run Bayes.py

-Updated: Aug 2th 2018
+Updated: Aug 7th 2018